Raising the bar of Ethiopian honey

 From Ethiopian forests to the global market

-In Ethiopia honey is used in honey wine, or “Tej”, a national drink.
-Keeping honey bees offers additional income to farmers.
-This is important in Ethiopia’s rural areas, where farmers can combine keeping honey bees with other agricultural activities.
-For example, some are also growing coffee.
-Honey bees can also forage in Ethiopia’s wild areas, such as forests or dry lands, giving communities incentives to protect these areas and not exploit them for fire wood.
-For ProFound this offers a strong basis to build capacities of the Ethiopian honey sector in order to supply international markets with sustainable, organically certified honey.
+Honey bees can also forage in Ethiopia’s wild areas (such as forests or dry lands), giving communities incentives to protect these areas and not exploit them for fire wood.
+For ProFound, this offers a strong basis to build capacities of the Ethiopian honey sector in order to supply international markets with sustainable, organic-certified honey.